CCS-Lab/hBayesDM/man-roxygen/model-documentation.md

 #' @templateVar MODEL_TYPE Hierarchical
 #' @templateVar DATA_COLUMNS "subjID", "choice", "gain", "loss"
 #' @templateVar PARAMETERS "A" (decay rate), "alpha" (outcome sensitivity), "cons" (response consistency), "lambda" (loss aversion)
+#' @templateVar ADDITIONAL_ARG payscale Raw payoffs within data are divided by this number.
+Used for scaling data.
+Defaults to 100.
 #' @templateVar LENGTH_DATA_COLUMNS 4
 #' @templateVar DETAILS_DATA_1 \item{"subjID"}{A unique identifier for each subject in the data-set.}
 #' @templateVar DETAILS_DATA_2 \item{"choice"}{A nominal integer indicating which deck was chosen on that trial (where A==1, B==2, C==3, and D==4).}